GeorgeVassilakis/GeorgeVassilakis/README.md

 2024, Proc.
 SPIE 13094, Ground-based and Airborne Telescopes X, 130944Z.

 ## Personal
-🏋️I'm a nationally qualified Olympic-style weightlifter for [Northeastern University's Olympic Weightlifting Team](https://www.instagram.com/nuweightlifting/)!
+🏋️ I'm a nationally qualified Olympic-style weightlifter for [Northeastern University's Olympic Weightlifting Team](https://www.instagram.com/nuweightlifting/)!
 I built and maintain the site for our team's weekly programming.
 You can find the link [here](https://georgevassilakis.github.io/NUWeightlifting-Program/)!

 🎸 I've played both electric and acoustic (Flamenco) guitar for nearly 10 years!